-- At this time, there are no new data to form program recommendations.
+- At this time, data are limited to draw conclusions about program effectiveness and derive recommendations to proceed in the future.
 The expectation is that the majority of students are receiving an excellent education and developing knowledge and skills to be proficient or demonstrate mastery as scientific professionals.
-However, without the empirical data, it is difficult to determine if sufficient percentage of the student body is doing so in all stated learning outcomes. - Thus, at this time, CSES needs to collect data to assess the M.S. program.
+However, without the empirical data, it is difficult to determine if sufficient percentage of the student body is doing so in all stated learning outcomes. - Thus, CSES needs to continue to collect data to assess the Ph.D. program.